Craig Chaquico: Career

 Chaquico began performing in clubs in his teens.
 His English teacher Jack Traylor asked him to join the band Steelwind, which performed in Sacramento and San Francisco Bay, and Traylor introduced him to Paul Kantner of Jefferson Airplane.
 Kantner invited him to a series of recording sessions.
 At 16 he recorded for the first time with Kantner and Grace Slick on their albums Sunfighter and Baron von Tollbooth & the Chrome Nun.
 He played on Slick's solo album Manhole in 1973.
 He played alongside Jerry Garcia, David Crosby, David Freiberg, and Carlos Santana.

 After Jefferson Airplane broke up, its remaining members formed Jefferson Starship.
 Chaquico joined the band in 1974.
 Jefferson Starship released nine platinum and gold selling albums between 1974 and 1984, including Red Octopus, which was certified double-platinum in 1995.
 He wrote or co-wrote "Fast Buck Freddy", "Love Too Good", "Rock Music", "Jane", "Find Your Way Back", and "Layin' It on the Line".

 The name "Jefferson Starship" was retired in March 1985 after Kantner left the band and sued the remaining members, who reformed under the name "Starship".
 All other band members, including Chaquico, remained with the band.
-Starship recorded hits such as "We Built This City", "Starship", and "Nothing's Gonna Stop Us Now".
+Starship recorded hits such as "We Built This City", "Sara", and "Nothing's Gonna Stop Us Now".
 Chaquico and Starship appeared on MTV videos on a regular basis and performed at the first MTV Spring Break special in Daytona Beach in 1986.
 Chaquico left Starship in 1990.

 Having become disappointed with the direction Starship was going, Chaquico formed Big Bad Wolf and recorded one album in that band.
 He began a solo career that explored world music, new age, and contemporary jazz.
 His first album, Acoustic Highway (1993), was the number one Independent New Age Album of the Year in Billboard Magazine and a number one on the Billboard New Age Albums chart, while his second album, Acoustic Planet (1994), reached number one on the same chart and received a Grammy Award nomination for Best New Age Album.
 The album borrowed from African and Native American music.
 The song "Just One World" was launched into space on a satellite that was part of NASA's Space Ark program.

-In 2017 Chaquico filed suit against the remaining members of Jefferson Starship, including David Freiberg and Baldwin, over the use of the band name on tour billings and merchandise, citing the 1985 agreement to retire the band name.
+In 2017 Chaquico filed suit against the remaining members of Jefferson Starship, including David Freiberg and Donny Baldwin, over the use of the band name on tour billings and merchandise, citing the 1985 agreement to retire the band name.
 In 2018 the suit was dismissed after an undisclosed settlement was reached.

+In August 2022, Chaquico filed a lawsuit against Jefferson Starship Incorporated, as well as a number of former bandmates, music companies, and managers.
+In the suit, Chaquico claimed he was owed over $20 million in royalties.
+On March 25, 2024, the court granted a motion for summary judgment in favor of the defendants.